What Is the Paleo Lifestyle and Is It Right for You?

 The Benefits of Paleo

-First, the Paleo diet is high in protein and fiber when balanced with the proper foods.
+First, the Paleo lifestyle is high in protein and fiber when balanced with the proper foods.
 Protein can help build muscle and fiber can help us feel full after eating.
 This can be helpful for weight loss.

-Second, the Paleo diet eliminates unhealthy additives and preservatives found in processed foods.
+Second, the Paleo lifestyle eliminates unhealthy additives and preservatives found in processed foods.
 These additives can be harmful to our health and can cause problems like obesity and cancer.
 By eliminating these harmful ingredients from your diet, you can reduce your risk for chronic diseases.

-Finally, the Paleo diet is an elimination diet.
+Finally, the Paleo lifestyle is an elimination diet.
 That means it eliminates foods that might be causing digestive problems, like gluten or dairy.
 This can be helpful for people with food allergies or sensitivities.

 The Risks of Paleo